Open-I-Beam/containers-os/swarm-mesos/151201-paolo-swarm-on-mesos/README.md

 | t_starting_cont_to_registered_exec |	336.56| 220.39	| 275	| 661.2 |
 | t_registered_exec_to_running	|		803.46	| 126.63	| 715	| 1015    |

-#### Comparison with previous results for container launch time in 5k sequential test
+#### Comparison with previous results

+This is the summary for container launch time in 5k sequential test:

 	| Userland Proxy | Average (ms)	| Std.
 Dev (ms)	| Median (ms)	| 90th Percentile(ms) |
   |----------------|--------------|---------------|-------------|---------------------|